dart-lang/site-www/src/tools/pub/get-started.md

 ---
-layout: default
-title: "How to use packages"
+title: How to use packages
-description: "Learn more about Dart's tool for managing packages and assets, the pub tool."
+description: Learn more about Dart's tool for managing packages and assets, the pub tool.
-permalink: /tools/pub/get-started
 ---

 You can use [pub](/tools/pub) to manage Dart packages.